-JEE Main 2020 exam will be conducted in the month of January and April (postponed) by National Testing Agency in computer-based mode.
-You can practice JEE Main mock test at NTA website, registered centres (schools and colleges) or join an online test series.
+JEE Main 2021 examination will be conducted in the month of February, March, April and May by National Testing Agency in computer-based mode.
+You can practice for the JEE Main mock test at home through NTA Abhyas app or join an online test series to solve more tests.

-How to Practice Computer-Based Mock Tests for JEE Main 2020?
+How to Practice JEE Main Computer-Based Mock Tests at Home?

-Here are the steps to practice JEE Main computer-based mock tests.
+Steps to practice JEE Main computer-based mock tests at home.

-- Get comfortable with a computer (If you have not done yet).
+- Get comfortable giving tests on a computer or laptop (if you have not done yet).
 Create an exam-like environment at home.

 - Don’t allow any distractions coming in your way when you attempt an online mock test.
 If needed, lock yourself in the room for the test duration.
 Keep a water bottle with you.